camerond-bbd/Grad-Program-Project-G3/README.markdown

 All Interface class names must be prefixed with a capital 'I', e.g. `IEmployee, IAnimal`

-Each Class should perform a single purpose
+Each Class should represent a singular object and perform a single purpose

 ### Methods